AlbertoValero/neptune_final_project/readme.md

 ![Figure 1] (https://github.com/AlbertoValero/neptune_final_project/blob/master/Poster%20sep2015.jpg)

-_**Figure 1.** A custom made behavioural set-up created in the Vision Group (Lund University; Sweden)_
+_**Figure 1.** A custom made behavioural set-up created in the Vision Group (Lund University, Sweden)_

 Once I am able to convert my data into a .tsv file I will create a Multi-Series Line Chart extracted from bl.ocks.org.
 Further, I will benefit of markdown to format my text file and include images and references.
 If time permits, I will try to add the spectral properties that I measure of each of the LEDs associated to this system.
-In the future, the movements of the larvae will be plotted in a dinamic time-lapse sequence like the one that you can find in: https://fbe94b5b83362330a8429bb16098a3285147bcbf.googledrive.com/host/0Bz6WHrWac3FrZUtuOExWdlRGVG8/sportskills.html.
+In the future, the movements of the larvae will be plotted in a dinamic time-lapse sequence like the one that you can find here: https://fbe94b5b83362330a8429bb16098a3285147bcbf.googledrive.com/host/0Bz6WHrWac3FrZUtuOExWdlRGVG8/sportskills.html.

 ## Classes of Photoreceptive Sensory Tasks